awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `/var/lib/ecs`
 Default value on Linux: `/var/lib/ecs`
 Default value on Windows: Not applicable
 The source directory on the host from which `ECS_DATADIR` is mounted\.
-We use this to determine the source mount path for container metadata files in the case the ECS agent is running as a container\.
-We do not use this value in Windows because the ECS agent does not run as a container\.
+We use this to determine the source mount path for container metadata files when the Amazon ECS agent is running as a container\.
+We do not use this value in Windows because the Amazon ECS agent does not run as a container\.

 `ECS_ENABLE_TASK_CPU_MEM_LIMIT`
 Example values: `true` \| `false`